 Below is an overview of my building & refining process forthe 2 flows.

-I learned to use methods like shared to-do-list and critique documentation to organize the team's progress and improve efficiency.
+I learned to use methods such as shared to-do-lists and critique documentation to organize the team's progress and improve efficiency.

-During the original project phase, we had to build a comprehensive app to meet the need of our stakeholder.
-I wish we were able to focus on optimizing the 2 main navigation flows and really push for the details such as edge cases, affordance and transition.
+The initial project goal was to propose a comprehensive overview of the library app due to the demand of our stakeholder.
+However, I wish to focus on optimizing the 2 main navigation flows and really push for the details such as edge cases, affordance and transition.